Particular/docs.particular.net/nservicebus/msmq/uninstalling-msmq.md

 ## Before you proceed

-### Warning

-WARNING: Removing the MSMQ Service is a destructive operation which can result in data loss
+DANGER: Removing the MSMQ Service is a destructive operation which can result in data loss

 When the MSMQ service is uninstalled the following actions are also carried out: